 Give your membership program a prominent spot on your website’s navigation bar.
 That way, people looking to join don’t have to waste any time tracking it down.
 Remember, the better your user experience, the more likely prospects are to turn into members.

-If you visit their website, you’ll notice their membership tab has all the relevant information needed to join their organization.
-This includes an application, a list of benefits, and additional information about membership tiers.
+If you visit their website, you’ll see that the membership tab in their primary navigation menu has all the relevant information needed to join their organization.
+This includes an overview of each membership tier, their offer, and a link to their signup form.

 Not only that, but their homepage also boasts two above-the-line buttons encouraging visitors to join NAFDMA and link to their membership application form.
 They couldn’t make joining any easier if they tried!

 11. Gather Feedback And Member Testimonials

 Incorporating feedback and testimonials into your association strategy can significantly enhance its effectiveness.

 Positive stories and endorsements from current members can serve as powerful testimonials to the value of joining your organization.
 Feature these testimonials prominently on your website, in marketing materials, and across social media platforms.